Which Hot Held Food Is In The Temperature Danger Zone

 Maintain Proper Holding Temperatures

-The most critical step in preventing foodborne illnesses is to ensure that hot foods are held at a temperature of 140°F (60°C) or higher.
+The most critical step in preventing foodborne illnesses is to make sure hot foods are held at a temperature of 140°F (60°C) or higher.
 This temperature inhibits the growth of most harmful bacteria.

-• Use Appropriate Equipment: Utilize equipment specifically designed for holding hot foods, such as steam tables, warming drawers, and heat lamps.
+• Use Appropriate Equipment: use equipment specifically designed for holding hot foods, such as steam tables, warming drawers, and heat lamps.

 • Monitor Temperatures Regularly: Use a calibrated thermometer to check the temperature of held foods at least every two hours.
 Record these temperatures to ensure compliance and identify any issues promptly.